leotfh/floating-ball-21-documentation/content/2_getting_started.typ

 #import "../utils.typ": *

 = Getting Started: Installation and Setup
-==	Installing Required Add-Ons
-The required Add-Ons for MATLAB 2025b can be found in the following list:
+==	Installing Required Add-Ons and Support Packages The required Add-Ons and Support Packages for MATLAB 2025b can be found in the following list:

 #marker[*Board Manager in Arduino IDE?*]